Articles

 • As your income increases, your payment will reduce until you’re earning enough to no longer claim Universal Credit.
 Your payment will then be stopped.
 You’ll be told when this happens.
 If your earnings decrease after this and you want to restart your Universal Credit payment, you’ll need to make a new Universal Credit claim online.

-For more information visit Gov.UK or speak to one of our Helpline Advisors on 08081 311 333
+For more information visit Gov.UK or if you work or have worked in UK Automotive speak to one of our Helpline Advisors on 08081 311 333

 More on money